What is the currency in Greece?

 The amount of euros you will need for your trip to Greece will depend on a few factors.
 Here are a few things to consider in working out how much cash to take to Greece.

-Will you be paying for meals?
 Many people choose all-inclusive or full board options in their hotels.
-In which case, you won’t need to worry about money for food and drinks unless you plan to leave your resort.
+In this case, you won’t need to worry about money for food and drinks unless you plan to leave your resort.

-Is your accommodation already paid for?
-We often pre-pay for hotels and apartments before travelling, but if you’re travelling around or haven’t pre-booked, you might need to factor that into your budget.
+Usually, you'll pre-pay for hotels and apartments before travelling.
+But if you’re travelling around the Greek islands or haven’t pre-booked, you might need to factor that into your budget.

-What are your travel plans?
-Will you be taking buses, taxis or island-hopping on boats and ferries?
+Will you be taking buses, taxis, or island-hopping on boats and ferries while you’re in Greece?
 Or hiring a car for a few days?
 These are all additional costs to consider.

 Get your euros delivered right to your door!